Chicago Women and PTSD

 Here’s what you should know about PTSD, including symptoms and how you can get help:

 A recent study by Northwestern Medicine found that PTSD is prevalent among black women in the Chicago neighborhood of Oakland.
 Twenty-nine percent of women studied from the South Side neighborhood were diagnosed with PTSD, while an additional seven percent had symptoms of a PTSD diagnosis.
 Each of the 73 women chosen for the study had mild to severe symptoms of depression.
 All of the participants in the study reported traumatic events.

 The most common traumatic events for women that may lead to PTSD are rape, molestation, physical abuse and being threatened with a weapon.
 Oakland ranked 7th for property crime and 35th for violent crime among 77 Chicago neighborhoods, according to the Chicago Tribune.
 Researchers have found that violence in disadvantaged neighborhoods can lead to PTSD.

 If a traumatic event occurs in your life, how do you know if you are showing signs and symptoms of PTSD?
 The list of symptoms include:

 - unwanted thoughts

 - loss of interest or pleasure in activities

 - emotional detachment

-If these symptoms last longer than three months, it is important to seek treatment.
-If these symptoms are causing disruption to your life at home or at work, it is important to seek treatment even sooner.
+If these symptoms are causing disruption to your life at home or at work, it is important to seek treatment.
 ACCESS offers behavioral health services for problems including anger management, anxiety, depression and stress management.
 If you believe you are suffering from PTSD, make an appointment today.